N02821059/ELSpring2016/README.md

 # ELSpring2016
-Template for Spring 2016 Embedded Linux class
+Spring 2016 Embedded Linux class
-This is a template for students to clone for their work in the class.
-You should maintain the directory structure
+The purpose of the repo is to learn how to use Github as well as save all of my work on Github for the purpose of grading and convenience.